gillian-guide/gillian-guide.github.io/docs/essential-modding/zolikapatch.en.md

 * If prompted to downgrade when opening the game, press Yes.
 It'll automatically downgrade everything.
 ???+ question "What's :material-file:`GFWLProtectionDisabler2019.asi`?"
     This mod is required to prevent [GFWL](../../multiplayer/#games-for-windows-live) from blocking `.asi` mods.
+!!! warning "If using FusionFix 2.0 or higher..."
+    Open :material-file-cog:`ZolikaPatch.ini` and disable the following options:
+    - BuildingAlphaFix
+    - EmissiveLerpFix
+    - BorderlessWindowed
+    - CutsceneFixes
+    - HighFPSBikePhysicsFix
+    - SkipIntro
+    - SkipMenu

 ## Configuration
 Open :material-file-cog:`ZolikaPatch.ini` and configure the file as needed.
 All the options already have descriptions.